benmvp/slides/2017/reactsf/react-exposed.md

 <!-- .element: class="large" -->

 NOTES:
-- Maybe using some ES6 syntax you're unfamiliar with
+- **Head up!** Maybe using some ES6 syntax you're unfamiliar with
 - This is intentional
 - Not to show off, but to expose you to new syntax
-- Might learn something else not even related to the topic
+- Might learn some ES6 along the way
-- If you're coming from a templating background like Handlebars you may try to use JSX like this
+- First problem: If you're coming from a templating background like Handlebars you may try to use JSX like this
 - You know you want to stick the contents of `PageBody` in `Page`

 /////